 As a chess player here is what I know about this:

 3 minor pieces are better than a single queen in most positions, this is because their combined range outcompetes a single queen.
 The 3 minor pieces can cover more squares (or escort a passed pawn), and they can attack and defend more efficiently.

 This question is more complicated than it seems so I don’t think a quick statement can really paint the whole picture, it will need a little bit of discussion.
-Learning about this can surely make you stronger player, keep on reading if you are interested.
+Learning about this can surely make you stronger player.

 Three minor pieces are worth more than a single queen

 Generally the three minor pieces are better than a lonely queen since they can cover more squares all at once, this is especially true if the three minor pieces are active.
 If we are going to put three minor pieces and the queen side-by-side, the three minor pieces will have more range.

 It doesn’t matter which minor piece combination we are talking about, it will have more cover potential than a lonely queen.
 This means a lot more range, the 3 minor pieces will have a better potential than the queen if they’re able to get on the most active squares.